No. 1: File first!

 If you want custody of your children, moving out the marital home will significantly impair your claim.
 If you have moved out, move back in immediately.
-You could consider splitting use of the marital home with your spouse until the custody and other issues are resolved
+You could consider splitting use of the marital home with your spouse until custody has been determined and other issues are resolved.

 If you are concerned that your spouse may take the children to another state, you can obtain an order to prohibit them from being removed from Michigan.
 Without such an order, your spouse can legally do this.
 Fighting a custody battle across state lines is very difficult.

-If your spouse wants to leave the marital home, tell him or her that they’re free to go, however, the children stay.
+If your spouse wants to leave the marital home, tell them that they’re free to go but the children stay.
 If your spouse does leave the home of the children, go to court as soon as possible and obtain an order requiring the children to be returned to their home.

 You do not want to be in divorce court without an experienced attorney.
 There are many traps for the unwary that may have lifelong implications.
 Find an attorney who has in-depth experience so that nothing is overlooked.